-In a move that seems to have taken many by surprise, in spite of repeated warnings that Canada’s housing markets are overheated and debt obligations of Canadians are too high, finance minister Jim Flaherty announced a fourth round of mortgage rule changes, likely more significant that the three rounds that came before these.
+In a move that seems to have taken many by surprise, in spite of repeated warnings that Canada’s housing markets are overheated and debt obligations of Canadians are too high, finance minister Jim Flaherty announced the fourth round of mortgage rule changes, likely more significant than the three rounds that came before these.

 Is Canadian housing down for the count?
 I’m not sure, but I think the next few weeks are bound to be brisk.

 I’m always happy to answer your Saskatoon real estate questions.
 All of my contact info is here.
 Please feel free to call or email.